jv-jul23-BandApart/booking-app/ReadMe.md

 #### <h4 align="center"> `The best application to plan your vacation!` </h4>

 ### 👋 Introduction
 `The Booking application aims to provide an efficient and user-friendly platform for booking .
-It caters to both customers and administrators, allowing customers to browse available accommodations, make reservations, and process payments securely, while administrators can manage accommodations, user roles, and track payments`
+It helps to both, customers and administrators, allowing customers to browse available accommodations, make reservations, and process payments securely, while administrators can manage accommodations, user roles, and track payments`

 ### 👩‍💻 Technologies Used
 `The following technologies are used to build the Booking application:`